 Now, pianos players are spoiled, with seven octaves and 88 notes – and the piano’s louder sound has led to the development of stronger cases with metal plates, so they can withstand reverberation.
 The typical design we see today has become standardised over the last century, with few fundamental changes.

 In 1975, our founder, Mr Norman, a physicist and concert piano tuner, took it upon himself to handcraft his own pianos, breaking the mould of tradition and leading with innovation.
 He went on to engineer some of the world’s finest-sounding instruments, rivalling even the biggest names in pianos.

 That curiosity to continually push the boundaries of what’s possible remained one of our core values, and in 2008, Edelweiss was born—the evolution of this heritage instrument and the first dedicated, self-playing piano with full audio.

 It was perfect timing.
 In recent years, we’ve seen a rise in digital pianos, where the pace of innovation is rapidly speeding up.
 The most recent development is the self-playing piano we’re so proudly leading the industry with.
 Bringing music to life with live piano accompaniment; it’s quite an achievement for an instrument that once used to fall apart under the player’s fingers.

 At Edelweiss, we blend the traditional with the modern.
 Beautiful real instruments, classic design and state-of-the-art, self-playing technology.
 A click of the dedicated iPod—featuring music from Bach to Bruno Mars—wakes an invisible virtuoso, filling the room with breathtakingly sonorous live music.

-Want to see, listen or play one for yourself?
+Want to see a piano that plays itself?
+Listen, or play one for yourself?
 Get in touch here.
 Or visit our exclusive showroom in Harrods, or our workshop in Cambridge.
 We’d love to see you there!